Jennifer Eberhardt on the Neurological Patterns of Bias

 When Gov. Gavin Newsom suspended the death penalty in California last week, he cited an “ineffective, irreversible and immoral” process that, from trial to execution, is tainted by racial discrimination.
 African Americans bear the brunt of the bigotry; they’re the most overrepresented on death row.
 In a state that is only 6% black, more than one-third of defendants sentenced to death in California are black.
 Decades of studies have uncovered ways that race can tip the scales.
 For example, in capital cases where the victim is white, defendants are significantly more likely to receive a death sentence than when the victim is black.

-March 2019 - Read the full article at Medium
+February 2019 - Read the full article at Kirkus Review

 Racial 'disparity' in police respect